 For details on the two data center (2DC) deployment architecture and supported replication scenarios, see Two data center (2DC) deployments.

-Follow the steps below to set up a 2DC deployment using either unidirectional (aka master-follower) or bidirectional (aka multi-master) replication between the data centers.
+Follow the steps on this page to set up a 2DC deployment using either unidirectional (master-follower) or bidirectional (multi-master) replication between your data centers.

-To create the producer universe, follow these steps.
+To create your producer and consumer universes, follow these steps:

-Create the the tables for the APIs being used.
+Create the the tables for the APIs being used by the producer.

-Create the tables for the APIs being used.
+Create the tables for the APIs being used by the consumer.

-Make sure to create the same tables as you did for the producer universe.
+These should be the same tables as you created for the producer universe.

-After creating the required tables, you can now set up asysnchronous replication using the steps below.
+After you've created the required tables, you can set up asysnchronous replication.